antosubash/abp-react/README.md

 ## What is this?

 This is a React UI for the [ABP Framework](https://abp.io/).
-We are working on a beta release and it is officially not ready for production, However, you can use it with your own risk.
+We are working on a beta release and it is officially not ready for production.
+However, you can use it at your own risk.
 It uses [AbpTemplate](https://github.com/antosubash/AbpTemplate) as the backend.
-It is built using [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/) and [Tailwind CSS](https://tailwindcss.com/).
+It is built using [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/), and [Tailwind CSS](https://tailwindcss.com/).

 ## Why Use ABP React?

 The main reason is React and Next.js.
-In the modern web you need a framework which can build a fast and SEO friendly website.
+In the modern web, you need a framework that can build a fast and SEO-friendly website.
 React and Next.js are the best options for that.
-You can build a static, SSR and CSR website with Next.js.
-It is also very easy to integrate with ABP Framework.
+You can build a static, SSR, and CSR website with Next.js.
+It is also very easy to integrate with the ABP Framework.

 ## LightHouse Score

 ![Lighthouse Score](/images/lighthosescore.png)

-The score is for the landing page. other pages are not yet checked for with lighthouse. you can check the score for the landing page [here](https://pagespeed.web.dev/report?url=https%3A%2F%2Fabpreact.antosubash.com%2F&form_factor=desktop).
+The score is for the landing page.
+Other pages are not yet checked with Lighthouse.
+You can check the score for the landing page [here](https://pagespeed.web.dev/report?url=https%3A%2F%2Fabpreact.antosubash.com%2F&form_factor=desktop).

 ## Goals